QED1224/Toontown-Resources/README.md

 `aptitude = trick experience / 10000`

+Note: A Doodle will *not* gain any `aptitude` points if it uses a trick in battle while it is under the effects of a Toons Hit SOS card.

 ### Do Doodle tricks have base accuracy values to them? <a name="doodle-t&t-2"></a>

 Yes, Doodle tricks have individual accuracy values for each trick.
 These values are used in determining the final accuracy value of the trick, referred to as `cutoff`.
 Below is a list of the base accuracy values for each trick.